 What is specialist nursing?

 Specialist nurses work in a variety of acute and community settings, specialising in a particular area of practice from mental health to district nursing.
-Given just how many patients the NHS treats every 36 hours, Specialist nurses can work in isolation or as part of a multidisciplinary team to provide high-quality, patient-centred care.
+Typical specialisms include theatre, ITU, RGN, A&E and community, and given just how many patients the NHS treats every 36 hours, specialist nurses can work in isolation or as part of a multidisciplinary team to provide high-quality, patient-centred care.

-The work of a specialist nurse is instrumental in reducing unnecessary hospital admissions and readmissions, reducing waiting times, freeing up consultant’s time to treat other patients and most importantly available to give educate patients on how to best manage their health condition.
+The work of a specialist nurse is instrumental in reducing unnecessary hospital admissions and readmissions, reducing waiting times, freeing up a consultant’s time to treat other patients and most importantly, being available to help, educate and reassure patients on how to best manage their health condition(s).

 What education or certification do I need to become a specialist nurse?